ShahriarAhnaf/GameOfLife/README.md

 - vertex shaders and buffers to store vertices to draw
 - usage of simple animations such as color shaders
 - ability to easily draw triangles and squares to the window.

+## Game break down
+- make board
+- values in board correspond to grafix colour
+- positions of the grid are divided by the size of the screen.
+- pixels are simply two triangles that are pretty small